wanrongyang/wanrongyang.github.io/_pages/about.md

 - *2024.04*, Deep reinforcement learning in network intrusion detection, PhD student presentation, Alan Turing Institute, London, UK
 - *2024.04*, Deep reinforcement learning with its application, SIAT, University of Chinese Academy of Sciences
 - *2023.12*, Multimodality radiomics in prostate cancer radiotherapy, CDT Data Science Seminar, University of Liverpool
-- *2023.10*, **Plenary leture**, The 16th International Conference for Stereology and Image Analysis(ICSIA-2023), Xi'an, CHINA
+- *2023.10*, **Plenary lecture**, The 16th International Conference for Stereology and Image Analysis(ICSIA-2023), Xi'an, CHINA

 # 👨‍🏫 Academic services
 - *2024.02*, Teaching Assistant for *Applied Artificial Intelligence*, University of Liverpool
 - *2024.02*, Teaching Assistant for *Computer Forensics*, University of Liverpool
-- *2024.02*, Teaching Assistant for *Cyber Security*, University of Liverpool
+- *2024.02*, Teaching Assistant for *CyberSecurity*, University of Liverpool
 - *2023.12*, Teaching Assistant for *the theory of computation*, University of Liverpool

 # 🎨 Tools
 - **1.Make your Life much easier**
   - [Emoji Cheat Sheet](https://www.webfx.com/tools/emoji-cheat-sheet/), you can find various emojis and their unicode easily.
-  - [Free PDF tools](https://docsmall.com/pdf-split), Strugle with PDF?
+  - [Free PDF tools](https://docsmall.com/pdf-split), Struggle with PDF?
 Use it!
   - [Edit Your picture](https://www.iloveimg.com/zh-cn/crop-image/crop-png), Cut your picture into pointed size.
   - [Practice your English for exam](https://qwerty.kaiyi.cool/), worries about you IELTS test?
 It could be helpful for you.
   - [Start computer science from 0](https://csdiy.wiki/en/), if you are interested in CS, but without any foundation, follow this route
 - **2.Boost your research**
   - [Top AI Conference DDL](https://aideadlin.es/?sub=ML,NLP,KR,HCI), Easily find all Top AI conference deadline.
   - [Crop PDF](https://croppdf.com/), Convert PDF Files.
-  - [Zotera plugins, Chinese](https://plugins.zotero-chinese.com/#/), Extend capability of you Zotera using various plugins(Better paper reading experience).
+  - [Zotero plugins, Chinese](https://plugins.zotero-chinese.com/#/), Extend capability of you Zotero using various plugins(Better paper reading experience).
   - [Z-Library](https://zh.zlibrary-global.se/), Find any book you need here, and please support the copyright of author if you are able to.
-  - [Turn Vedio into GIF for your academic presentation, Chinese](https://www.tutieshi.com/video/), Make an dynamic figure in your presentation must be fun.
+  - [Turn Video into GIF for your academic presentation, Chinese](https://www.tutieshi.com/video/), Make a dynamic figure in your presentation must be fun.
-  - [Turn Vedio into GIF for your academic presentation, English](https://www.freeconvert.com/convert/video-to-gif).
+  - [Turn Video into GIF for your academic presentation, English](https://www.freeconvert.com/convert/video-to-gif).
 Same as last one
   - [Pyradiomics](https://pyradiomics.readthedocs.io/en/latest/features.html#module-radiomics.ngtdm).
 Powerful Radiomics research tools
   - [Find journals you want](https://www.scimagojr.com/journalrank.php).
 Easy to find suitable journals to submit your paper
 - **3.Reinforcement learning**